swiftlang/swift/docs/Generics.rst

     func next() -> Element
   }

-Now, we want to express the notion of an enumerable collection, which provides a iteration, which we do by adding requirements into the protocol::
+Now, we want to express the notion of an enumerable collection, which provides iteration, which we do by adding requirements into the protocol::

   protocol EnumerableCollection : Collection {